on faculty since 1998

 “John Roose told me to ‘quit playing around’ with the other majors I was considering,” Reppmann recalls about his mentor.
 “He recognized that the breadth and expansiveness of the discipline of philosophy would give me space to pursue many interests rather than narrowly restricting my focus.”

 After graduating from Trinity with a degree in philosophy and earning a master’s degree at Loyola, he returned to his alma mater as an adjunct professor while continuing his doctoral studies.
-In 1998, he began teaching full time in the philosophy department and took leadership of Trinity’s Honors Program, which seeks to challenge and support academically gifted students through seminars, unique opportunities within the major program, and participation in co-curricular activities.
+In 1998, he began teaching full time in the philosophy department and served as founding director of Trinity’s Honors Program, which seeks to challenge and support academically gifted students through seminars, unique opportunities within the major program, and participation in co-curricular activities.
 Reppmann says teaching gives him the chance to learn about the worldview of his students.

 “It’s fun and challenging to find out where they come from and what perspectives they have.
 They come with different viewpoints, and that diversity of experiences leads to a positive tension during classroom discussions.
 It also helps them learn more about themselves as young Christians.”